ayudadigital/huelladigital-backend/backend/README.md

 Don't worry the project should build and the tests run.
 It's complaining because of the dependency tree but it's working.

+We are using Lombok project for code generation.
+In order for the IDE to recognize the annotations we need to enable the annotations preprocessor and the Lombok plugin.

+Go to `Settings > Build, Execution, Deployment > Compiler > Annotation Processors` and select `Enable annotation processing`.

+Then go to `Settings > Plugins` and search for `Lombok` in the Marketplace tab.
+Install the first one and restart the IDE.

+From now, no more warnings should be displayed in the `Project` window.

 From the terminal you can build the project with `mvn package`.
 From the IDE you may run the tests with the right mouse button on the `src/test` folder.